The Dark Side of the Moon: Listening to Scalar-Induced Gravitational Waves: Introduction

 \section{Introduction}

-In recent years, Primordial Black Holes (PBHs) have garnered renewed interest as they might explain some of the LIGO/Virgo/KAGRA observations and significantly contribute to the amount of dark matter today~(see for a recent review Ref.~\cite{Carr:2026hot}).
+In recent years, Primordial Black Holes (PBHs) have garnered renewed interest as they might explain some of the LIGO/Virgo/KAGRA observations and significantly contribute to the amount of dark matter today~(see for some recent reviews Resf.~\cite{Sasaki:2018dmp,Carr:2020gox,Green:2020jor,Escriva:2022duf,Carr:2023tpt,Carr:2026hot}).
 Among the various formation mechanisms proposed, the standard scenario involves the collapse of large-amplitude curvature perturbations generated during inflation, whose characteristic scale also determines the frequency of the associated Scalar-Induced Gravitational Wave background (SIGWs) through

-This connection between PBH mass and GW frequency enables the study of PBH formation across a wide mass range using different ongoing and future experiments.
+This connection between PBH mass and GW frequency enables the study of PBH formation across a wide mass range using different ongoing and future experiments\,\cite{Saito:2008jc}.

 Current Pulsar Timing Array (PTA) observations~\cite{NANOGrav:2023gor, NANOGrav:2023hde,EPTA:2023fyk, EPTA:2023sfo, EPTA:2023xxk,Reardon:2023gzh, Zic:2023gta, Reardon:2023zen,Xu:2023wog} are already sensitive to a potential SIGW signal in the nHz regime, expected from the formation of (sub)solar-mass PBHs, while the space-based interferometer LISA~\cite{LISACosmologyWorkingGroup:2022jok} will be able to explore the frequency band, i.e. mHz, associated with asteroid-mass PBHs.
-Therefore, these mass ranges have been extensively investigated in the literature (see, e.g. Refs.~\cite{DeLuca:2020agl,Kohri:2020qqd,Vaskonen:2020lbd,Franciolini:2023pbf,Liu:2023ymk,Balaji:2023ehk,Iovino:2024tyg,Franciolini:2023wjm,Domenech:2024rks,Gouttenoire:2025jxe,Bartolo:2018evs,Bartolo:2018rku,LISACosmologyWorkingGroup:2025vdz,Iovino:2025cdy}).
+Therefore, these mass ranges have been extensively investigated in the literature (see, e.g. Refs.~\cite{Bartolo:2018evs,Bartolo:2018rku,Cai:2018dig,DeLuca:2020agl,Kohri:2020qqd,Vaskonen:2020lbd,Franciolini:2023pbf,Liu:2023ymk,Balaji:2023ehk,Iovino:2024tyg,Franciolini:2023wjm,Domenech:2024rks,Gouttenoire:2025jxe,LISACosmologyWorkingGroup:2025vdz,Iovino:2025cdy}).
 Conversely, the planetary-mass window ($M_{\rm PBH}\sim[10^{-7},10^{-4}] \, M_\odot$) remains comparatively unexplored.
 Although such PBHs have long been considered in connection with microlensing observations~\cite{MACHO:2000qbb,Jedamzik:1998hc,Niikura:2019kqi,Niikura:2017zjd,Hawkins:2020zie,Gorton:2022fyb,Hawkins:2022vqo,Hawkins:2025mlo}, no dedicated experiment has yet been realized to specifically target SIGWs associated with this mass range.
 Several concepts were proposed a few years ago~\cite{Sesana:2019vho,Lu:2024yuo,Caliskan:2023cqm,Wang:2022sxn,Fedderke:2021kuy}, but none of them have progressed beyond the preliminary design or proposal stage.

 More recently, Lunar Laser Ranging (LLR) and Satellite Laser Ranging (SLR)~\cite{Blas:2021mqw,Foster:2025nzf} have emerged as a promising avenue to explore this mass-frequency regime directly.
 The key idea is to exploit the resonant response of gravitationally bound systems, such as the Earth-Moon and Earth-satellite binaries, to long-wavelength GWs in the $\mu$Hz band.
 A stochastic GW background induces time-dependent perturbations of the orbital elements, which can be probed through high-precision laser-ranging measurements.